| | |

 • Store leftovers in an airtight container in the fridge for up to 4 days.
 Gently reheat on the stovetop or microwave, adding a splash of water or broth to loosen if needed.

 Did you make this hamburger stew?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card